Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Experiments

-\mypar{Comparison with other methods.} We compare \method with state-of-the-art approaches.
-We choose representative methods designed for the urban and indoor domains, and evaluate on our proposed \dataset benchmark and single-dataset benchmarks, KITTI and SUN RGB-D.
+\mypar{Comparison to other methods.} We compare \method to prior best approaches.
+We choose representative state-of-the-art methods designed for the urban and indoor domains, and evaluate on our proposed \dataset benchmark and single-dataset benchmarks, KITTI and SUN RGB-D.